ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: The `Private Data` contains ALAC's magic cookie (both the codec specific configuration as well as the optional channel layout information).
 Its format is described in [ALAC's official source code](http://alac.macosforge.org/trac/browser/trunk/ALACMagicCookieDescription.txt).

+### A_ATRAC/AT1

+Codec ID: A_ATRAC/AT1

+Codec Name: Sony ATRAC1 Codec

+Description: The original ATRAC codec by Sony, mainly used in MiniDisc platforms.
+The core technical details on ATRAC1 can be found in [@?AtracAES].
+An example encoder/decoder can be found at [@?atracdenc].

+Initialization: None

 ### A_DTS

 Codec ID: A_DTS